Vermont Department of Motor Vehicles: History

-General License Information
+General license information

 A person who lives and drives in Vermont must obtain a Vermont driver's license.
 A person who has moved into the state from another jurisdiction with a valid license from that state must obtain a Vermont license within 60 days of moving into the state.

 In accordance with state and federal law, any person holding a commercial driver license from another state must transfer their commercial driver license within 30 days of establishing residency in Vermont.

 Holding a license requires the holder to drive within the limits of the law and to treat all users of the highway, including bicyclists, motorcyclists, and pedestrians with courtesy and consideration.

 A license examination tests the knowledge and skills of the test taker.

 The following are types of licenses issued:

 To apply for a Vermont Permit an applicant will need to prove that they are a Vermont resident or are a Visiting Citizen of a Foreign Country with an authorized duration of stay with at least 30 days remaining.

 Each applicant for an original Learner's Permit is required to show documented proof of identity, date of birth, lawful status in the US, Social Security Number, Vermont residency, and current residential address.
 Additionally, resident aliens are required to show lawful status in the United States, but need not produce a Social Security Number.

 There are various restrictions on underage drivers with learners' permits.